rajatsen91/MFTreeSearchCV/README.md

 # MFTreeSearchCV

 This is a package for fast hyper-parameter tuning using noisy multi-fidelity tree-search for scikit-learn estimators (classifiers/regressors).
-Given ranges and types (categorical, integer, reals) for several hyper-parameters, this package is designed to search for a good configuartion by treating the k-fold cross-validation errors under different settings and under different fidelities (levels of approximation based on amount of data used), as a multi-fidelity noisy black-box function.
+Given ranges and types (categorical, integer, reals) for several hyper-parameters, this package is designed to search for a good configuration by treating the k-fold cross-validation errors under different settings and under different fidelities (levels of approximation based on amount of data used), as a multi-fidelity noisy black-box function.
 This work is based on the publications:

 1. [A deterministic version of MF Tree Seach](http://proceedings.mlr.press/v80/sen18a/sen18a.pdf)
 2. [A version that can hadle noise -- which is there in tuning](https://arxiv.org/pdf/1810.10482)